NPDeehan/Camunda-Cockpit-Plugin-Tutorial/README.md

 # Camunda Cockpit Plugin Tutorial
 This project is used to create a plugin that lets you start a process instance from Camunda Cockpit.
 It does this through the Cockpit Plugin system.
 This examples is used as part of the Camunda Cockpit Plugin tutorial video.
+If you've like to expore all the posible endpoints you can [check out the docs](https://docs.camunda.org/manual/latest/webapps/cockpit/extend/plugins/)

 ## Step Zero - Download the Requirements